Hi, I’m Hannah. Welcome to my website.

 I am passionate about sharing mountain medicine knowledge to expedition members.
 Whenever possible on expedition I give informal tutorial style talks on topics such as Altitude Physiology and Illness, Hypothermia and Heat Illness.
 I enjoy tailoring the information to the group and promoting discussion.

-I am available for expedition work – please get in touch if you wish to discuss this.
+I am available for international expedition work – please get in touch if you’re looking for a doctor for your team.

 I am a member of the Birmingham Medical Research and Expeditionary Society (BMRES), an active and influential group in altitude medicine research that has published over 200 articles since 1976.
 I have participated on altitude research expeditions in Ecuador and India with the BMRES in which I was both research assistant and study participant, subjected to daily urine tests, blood tests and exercise tests.
-In Ecuador I also developed and ran a study evaluating the effects of altitude on cognitive function.
+In Ecuador I also designed and ran a study evaluating the effects of ascent to high altitude on cognitive function.

-I am passionate about teaching mountain medicine and can provide tailored lectures and interactive workshops for medical professionals, outdoor professionals and lay people.
+I am passionate about teaching mountain medicine and can provide tailored lectures and interactive workshops for medical professionals, outdoor professionals and outdoor enthusiasts.

-I am available for talks and workshops – please get in touch if you’re interested.
+I have enjoyed delivering talks for various walking and climbing groups on a range of mountain medicine topics.
+I am available for talks and workshops – please get in touch if you’re interested in organising a talk or workshop.